-CYB220 Security Auditing 3 Cr.
-Hrs.
+CYB220 Security Auditing

-This course is NOT a hacker "how-to".
 This course covers the topics of penetration testing and vulnerability assessment.
 This course focuses on the appropriate tools and methodologies necessary to test and assess an organization's security posture.
-Topics will include historical security incidents, current security incidents, the responsibilities and ethics of performing penetration tests and vulnerability assessments, and techniques of the trade.
+Topics will include historical security incidents, current security incidents, the responsibilities, and ethics of performing penetration tests and vulnerability assessm, ents and techniquest of the trade.
+Students will complete multiple lab projects intended to reinforce the learning topics covered.